Python Or R, Which Performs Better In Data Science?

 In general, data scientists have access to the following powerful libraries to perform their tasks using the Python programming language :

 Also, Python is particularly well-suited to deploying large-scale machine learning models.
-Given that a set of powerful specialized deep learning and machine learning libraries and tools like scikit-learn, Keras, and TensorFlow are available to data scientists, they can develop complex data models that can be deployed on different systems.
+Given that a set of powerful specialized deep learning and machine learning libraries and tools like sci-kit-learn, Keras, and TensorFlow are available to data scientists, they can develop complex data models deployed on different systems.

-Finally, the Jupyter Notebooks integrated development environment, which includes Python code, equations, visualizations, and practical explanations of data science, is at the disposal of professionals.
+Finally, the Jupyter Notebooks integrated development environment, which includes Python code, equations, visualizations, and practical explanations of data science, is available to professionals.

 Advantages of Python programming language